X

 A sleeping porch for your home is a fantastic way to feel connected to the outdoors while creating a camp-like atmosphere protected from bugs and the elements.
 Sleeping porches were common a century ago before there was air conditioning, where children would sleep in these spaces from Spring through Fall.
 They are gaining in popularity as homeowners seek sustainable design features such as windows open rather than air conditioning.

 There are two types of sleeping porches, depending on your needs: a year-round porch and a screened-in seasonal porch.
-When designing a sleeping porch there are things you may wish to consider, such as bed locations, lighting, ceiling fans, and the room’s exposure.
+When designing a traditional sleeping porch there are things you may wish to consider, such as bed locations, lighting, ceiling fans, and the room’s exposure.
 Incorporating a fireplace will provide warmth and extend the porch into a three-season room.
-A screened sleeping porch can offer fantastic breezes and it’s incredible sleeping in what feels like the outdoors at night.
-Have a look below for some fabulous ideas and don’t forget to let us know in the Comments which one was your favorite and why!
+A sleeping porch can offer refreshing breezes through screened windows, and it’s incredible to sleep in what feels like the outdoors at night.
+Have a look below for some fabulous ideas and don’t forget to let us know in the comments which one was your favorite and why!

 Note: Have a look at some other inspiring porch ideas for your home: 30 Gorgeous And Inviting Farmhouse Style Porch Decorating Ideas and 26 Unbelievably Fabulous Swinging Bed Ideas For Your Porch.